 The Bodhisatta was once a crown prince.
-At one month old he remembered that kings must sometimes be cruel and thus they go to hell.
-He was an only child and to avoid becoming king he acted disabled, deaf, and mute, even though his parents tricked and tortured him trying to make him respond.
-When he turned sixteen, the king’s advisors said the Bodhisatta must be killed to avoid bad fortune.
-After he was taken outside the city and freed from his royal fate, the Bodhisatta got up and told the executioner to bring his parents to see him and they all became ascetics.
+At one month of age, he remembered that kings must sometimes be cruel, and thus they go to hell.
+He was an only child, and to avoid becoming king he acted disabled, deaf, and mute, even though his parents tricked and tortured him.
+When the Bodhisatta turned sixteen, the king’s advisors said he must be killed to avoid bad fortune.
+After being taken outside the city and freed from his royal fate, the Bodhisatta got up and told the executioner to bring his parents to see him, and they all became ascetics.

 The Bodhisatta was once a widowed queen’s son.
 She fled to safety after her king died in battle.
-When the Bodhisatta came of age he decided to go to his father’s city and try to become king.
-The boat he traveled in sank and a goddess rescued him and took him to the kingdom where he was given the throne.
-After a long rule, the destruction of a mango tree inspired him to become an ascetic.
+When the Bodhisatta came of age, he set off to his father’s city to make himself king.
+His ship sank, and a goddess rescued him and took him to the kingdom, where he was given the throne.
+After a long reign, the destruction of a mango tree inspired him to become an ascetic.

 The Bodhisatta was once a king.
-After eighty-four thousand years on the throne he found a grey hair on his head and decided to abdicate and live as an ascetic before going to heaven.
-The next eighty-four thousand less two generations of his descendants followed the same path through life, but it wasn’t enough to earn nirvana, so the Bodhisatta returned to Earth as the present king’s son to ensure the line would be finished.
-He was uncompromisingly generous and righteous, so Indra, king of the gods, invited him to visit heaven and on the way he took a detour to see hell.
-After returning to Earth he made his son the final king of the family’s cycle.
+After eighty-four thousand years on the throne, he found a grey hair on his head and decided to abdicate and live as an ascetic before going to heaven.
+The next eighty-four thousand less two generations of his descendants followed the same path through life, but it wasn’t enough to earn nirvana.
+So the Bodhisatta returned to earth as the present king’s son to ensure the line would be finished.
+He was uncompromisingly righteous and generous, so Indra, king of the gods, invited him to visit heaven, and on the way, he took a detour to witness the horrors of hell.
+After returning to his kingdom, he made his son the final king of the family’s cycle.

 The Bodhisatta was once a naga king.
-His mother was a human, given as a gift to resolve a feud between his naga father and a human king that was started by a turtle who ran a scam to avoid being unjustly killed.
-The Bodhisatta was diligent about keeping the holy-day precepts and did so in the human realm where he would not be bothered.
-He was captured and tortured by a snake-charmer who took away his magic powers with a spell and forced him to perform in shows until his brother rescued him.
+His mother was a human, given as a bride to resolve a feud between his naga father and a human king that was started by a turtle who ran a ruse to avoid being unjustly killed.
+The Bodhisatta was diligent about keeping the holy-day vows, and he did so in the human realm, where he would not be distracted.
+He was captured and tortured by a snake charmer who took away his magic powers with a spell and forced him to perform in shows until his brother rescued him.

 The Bodhisatta was once a god in heaven.
-On one holy day, a righteous king went to discuss religion with a naked ascetic, and he convinced the king there is no karmic consequence to sin.
-The king began living his life purely for pleasure and his daughter tried unsuccessfully to sway the king away this false doctrine.
-Then the Bodhisatta came and his words put the king back on the path of righteousness.
+One holy day, a righteous king discussed religion with a naked ascetic, and he convinced the king there was no karmic consequence to sin.
+The king began living his life purely for pleasure and his daughter tried unsuccessfully to sway him away from this false doctrine.
+Then the Bodhisatta came, and his words put the king back on the path of righteousness.

 The Bodhisatta was once a king’s advisor.
-He was so smart he began his career at age seven after performing remarkable feats, fairly settling disputes, and solving difficult challenges.
-Over the years he always outwitted the other four royal advisors, and in their jealousy they tried to kill him.
-When a powerful king tried to conquer all of India, the Bodhisatta defeated him through clever schemes.
-Later the defeated king duped the Bodhisatta’s king with a false promise of marriage to his beautiful daughter and almost managed to kill him, but the Bodhisatta saved him by building a magnificent tunnel.
+He was so smart he began his career at age seven after impressing the king by performing remarkable feats, settling disputes fairly, and solving difficult challenges.
+Over the years he always outwitted the other four royal advisors, and out of jealousy they tried to kill him.
+When a powerful king attempted to conquer all of India, the Bodhisatta defeated him through clever schemes.
+Later, the defeated king duped the Bodhisatta’s king with a false promise of marriage to his beautiful daughter and almost managed to kill him, but the Bodhisatta saved his king by building a magnificent tunnel.
 The twice-defeated king repented and respected the Bodhisatta, who later went to work for him.